walkerkaiman/DMX_Tester/README.md

    pip install pyserial
    ```
 3. Download the DMX Tester program code.
-4. Run the program by executing the `DMX_Tester.py` script.
+4. Run the program by executing the `main.py` script.

+## Troubleshooting

+### Connection Issues
+- Make sure your USB DMX dongle is properly connected
+- Check Device Manager to confirm the COM port assignment
+- Ensure no other DMX software is running simultaneously
+- Try selecting a different COM port if available

 ## Credits